cabal-club/cable/readme.md

 6. Providing a `Data Response` with large amounts of bogus data.
 Ultimately the content hashes from the requested hash and the data will not match, but the machine may expend a great deal of time and computational power determining each data block's legitimacy.

 #### 7.2.1.4 Confidentiality
-1. An attacker who appears legitimate (e.g. via stolen machine) could connect to other members of the cabal and make requests for ongoing and historic data, effectively spying on all members' posts, undetected, indefinitely
+1. An attacker who appears legitimate (e.g. via stolen machine) could connect to other members of the cabal and make requests for ongoing and historic data, effectively spying on all members' posts, undetected, indefinitely.

 #### 7.2.1.5 Repudiation
 1. While all posts are cryptographically signed, a user can still claim that their private signing key was stolen, making reliable non-repudiation infeasible.